the-user-created/EEE4120F-YODA/README.md

 # MD5 Hashing Algorithm Implementation

 This repository contains implementations of the MD5 hashing algorithm in three different forms: sequential in C++, parallelized with OpenCL, and on an FPGA using Verilog.
+Implementations of the MD6 hashing algorithm are also included.

-## Branch Structure
+## Folder Structure

-The project is organized into three main branches:
+The project is organized into three main folders:
-- `cpp`: This branch contains the sequential implementation of the MD5 algorithm in C++.
+- `cpp`: This contains the sequential implementation of the MD5 algorithm in C++.
-- `opencl`: This branch includes the parallelized version of the MD5 algorithm using OpenCL.
+- `opencl`: This contains the version of the MD5 algorithm using OpenCL.
-- `verilog`: This branch hosts the FPGA implementation of the MD5 algorithm in Verilog.
+- `verilog`: This hosts the (planned) FPGA implementation of the MD5 algorithm in Verilog.
+- `md6`: This contains the sequential and parallel implementation of the MD6 algorithm in C++.

 ## Getting Started